GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 | Vetting System                    | TRUST           | Eligibility, Status, Type of vetting completed |
 | Training System/Learning Management System          | BEHAVE          | Security Training Status, Training Types |

-In most circumstances, the MUR's authoritative role makes it the logical capability to host agency's PIV identity accounts for PIV-eligible personnel.
-Agencies will typically include PIV-ineligible users within their MUR in order to authoritatively operate ILM for their IdPs and resources.
-Although the requirement to check PIV status is required by NIST SP 800-157-1 and NIST SP 800-217, specific requirements for how this should be implemented is not defined at this writing.
+In most circumstances, the MUR's authority is consistent with the requirements for PIV identity accounts for PIV-eligible agency personnel.
+Agencies will also typically include PIV-ineligible users within their MUR in order to authoritatively operate ILM for their IdPs and resources.

+The MUR should use its own identifiers for specific users to avoid collisions and facilitate identity resolution and probabalistic matching when separate identity records for a single human user are aggregated.
+Ideally, MUR identifiers are not human readable.

+Importantly, the syncing of status performed by an ILM capability between a specific user's PIV identity account in the MUR and the user's managed IdP subscriber account for a derived PIV meets the requirement to check PIV identity account status per federated transaction by NIST SP 800-157-1 and NIST SP 800-217.
+The active syncing of PIV status is called "coupling" in these requirements.

-Per [OPM, December 2020 guidance](https://www.opm.gov/suitability/suitability-executive-agent/policy/cred-standards.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} if the PIV credential is suspended or revoked, any associated derived credentials must also be suspended or revoked.
+[OPM, December 2020 guidance](https://www.opm.gov/suitability/suitability-executive-agent/policy/cred-standards.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} further requires any associated derived credentials to be suspended or revoked if the PIV credential is suspended or revoked.

 Vetting incorporates all steps in the end-to-end process, including: